kendarorg/PhpNuget/README.md

 ## Purpose

-This is born to have my personal repository for nuget, on my cheapo PHP hostin
+This is born to have my personal repository for nuget, on my cheapo PHP hosting.
+With support for complex OData queries

 Verified on: